StyXman/elevation/README.md

 This set of scripts and data files are aimed to get data, process it, prepare source files, render maps, copy them to servers and even maybe you phone.
-For the moment being, they're too coupled to my own setup, but I definetely plan to make it as general as possible.
+For the moment being, they're too coupled to my own setup, but I definitely plan to make it as general as possible.

 # Dependencies